-During the year, the DMO continued to meet the government's net cash requirements primarily by raising and investing cash in the sterling repo market.
+The DMO managed the government's net cash requirements throughout the year primarily by raising and investing cash in the sterling repo market.

 The DMO also used weekly Treasury bill tenders to support its daily cash management activities.
 Throughout the year, there remained a strong market demand to buy Treasury bills at tender and through bilateral agreement.